 Quantity is Important

 I am a prolific artist.
-When I am concentrating on art, I usually am very fast at coming up with ideas.
-Nevertheless, before I had my plotter, most of these ideas have to sit on my to-do list, wait for the next weekend or holiday.
+When I am concentrating on art, I usually am fast at coming up with ideas.
+Nevertheless, before I had my plotter, most of these ideas have to sit on my to-do list, waiting for the next weekend or holiday.
 When my plotter arrived, I suddenly had a diligent friend who could help me bring my vision to life.
 I was running it as much as I can.
-In some of the early days, I would even get up early to start a new painting.
+I would even get up extra early to start a new painting in some of the early days.

-In my 3rd challenge, I suddenly had a very long backlog because watercolor paintings take a long time.
-Instead of optimizing the plotting order to save time, I randomized orders or even added pause time to achieve the effect that I wanted.
+In my 3rd challenge, I suddenly had a very long backlog because watercolor paintings take a longer time to make compared to markers and pens.
+Instead of optimizing the plotting order to save time, I randomized orders or even added pause time to achieve a certain mixing effect.
 A painting could take 12–20 hrs of plotting time.
 I decided to invest in another plotter.
 The 2nd plotter gave me more opportunities to play with an algorithm.
 For every algorithm I wrote, I typically generate 100+ patterns and pick among them.
 I could maybe plot five of them with the new plotter instead of just making one or two.
 I was able to go through a lot more color schemes with the 2nd plotter as well.
 It is undoubtedly one of my best investments of this year.